Mandy Miller: Career

 Mandy's performance was so astonishing that the unit was struck rigid, holding its breath, with this electrifying silence on the floor.
 I was in tears.
 Douglas Slocombe was in tears.
 And afterwards both of us said, cancel the rest, she's it.

 Her lead role in Mandy is a deaf-mute child whose parents (played by Terence Morgan and Phyllis Calvert) quarrel over her upbringing.

 Her next film was Background (1953), with two other child actors, in a film about a well-to-do middle-class family breaking up because of an impending divorce.
 Valerie Hobson plays her mother.
 In 1954, she starred in Adventure in the Hopfields, a film made for the Children's Film Foundation.
 Her lighter roles include Raising a Riot (1955) starring Kenneth More.
 She has co-starred with, among others, Joan Greenwood, Cecil Parker, Godfrey Tearle, Thora Hird and Sam Wanamaker.
 She also appeared in television dramas.

 Miller made two popular single records: "Snowflakes" and "Nellie the Elephant", the latter produced by George Martin.

-In 1962, at the age of 18, she gave up acting and moved to New York City to become an au pair.